SITJPC/jpc16-kahoot-game/README.md

 2. choose the game type either `movie` or `song`
 3. run `go run main.go <gameType> <filename>`

 Noted: for the filename, plase fill only the filename don't include the path.
-Pleas fill like `data.xlsx`
+Please fill like `data.xlsx`